 Deep eutectic solvents: cutting-edge applications in cross-coupling reactions

 Deep eutectic solvents (DESs), surmised as “the organic reaction medium of the century”, have reverberated a new symphony throughout the present green millennium.
-A brief historical account of the DESs systems, their physicochemical properties as task-specific and designer solvents for cross-coupling reactions, are appraised including the hole theory that explains the underlying mechanistic pathway for this emerging neoteric medium.
-The insights in to cross-coupling reactions and their applications are encapsulated highlighting the significant achievements pertaining to the dual role of DESs as solvent and catalyst; popular “name-reactions” for carbon-carbon and carbon-heteroatom bond formations relating to the nature of DESs and the core optimum conditions are included.
-The review also encompasses the novel approaches to privilege catalytic systems and identifying the voids left in cross-coupling reactions where DESs systems have not made inroads yet.
-Finally, the challenges of utilizing the neoteric derivatives of DES for these reactions is expounded.
+A brief historical account of the DES systems and their physicochemical properties as task-specific and designer solvents for cross-coupling reactions are appraised including the hole theory that explains the underlying mechanistic pathway for this emerging neoteric medium.
+The insights into cross-coupling reactions and their applications are included, highlighting the significant achievements pertaining to the dual role of DESs as a solvent and catalyst.
+In addition, popular “name-reactions” for the carbon–carbon and carbon–heteroatom bond formations related to the nature of DESs and the core optimum conditions are included.
+The review also encompasses the novel approaches to privileged catalytic systems and identify the voids left in cross-coupling reactions where DES systems have not made inroads yet.
+Finally, the challenges of utilizing the neoteric derivatives of DES for these reactions are expounded.